neilpeterson/talk-terraform-workshop/07-terraform-workspaces/README.md

   test-environment
 ```

-Taking a look at the backend, we can see the state file for each workspace.
+Taking a look at the backend, you should see the state file for each workspace.

 ![](../images/workspace-backend.jpg)